 This ride requires a high level of fitness given the 1000m of climbing (don’t worry, there’s 2000m of down).
 You’ll do singletrack through farmland, bamboo forest, rice terraces and quarries.
 You can experience this cross country trail with Bali-Rides.

 Mt Batur Black Sand Ride

 Riding on the unique black sand is incredible.
-Everything around you is at such a contrast to the deadening black of the landscape.
+Everything around you is in such a contrast to the deadening black of the landscape.
 You should be a competent gravity rider to have maximum fun.
-Have a chat to Bali Bike Park if you want to do some runs!
+Have a chat with Bali Bike Park if you want to do some runs!

 Mt Abang to the North Shore